FaustinCarter/anl_fridge_control/README.rst

   - Returns: some output directories for heating and tuning

-- basic_functions.finish_cycle(): Runs the part of a cycle that waits for the heat exchanger temperature to rise and then cools the fridge to base.
+- basic_functions.finish_cycle: Runs the part of a cycle that waits for the heat exchanger temperature to rise and then cools the fridge to base.

   - Called by other functions; can be called if you are manually calling part of the cycle (i.e. if something goes wrong midway through)
   - Parameters: current temperature logfile